royvincentc/ipi-qc-workspace/docs/agent-guide/handover.md

 If work is complete, say what acceptance evidence proves completion and list any operational or validation work that remains.
 “Complete” must never mean only that code was generated.

 ## Current State (2026-09-25)
-- Deployed a fix ( 80eb89) to allow saveSnapshot to overwrite a ghost record with a valid sample.
+- Deployed a fix (df561e5) to implement token-based fuzzy matching for product/sample linking, replacing the strict prefix startsWith check.

 ## Next Actions
-- User needs to click "Refresh sources" again.
+- User needs to select the stability sample again in the dashboard.